maryash/maryash.github.io/135/projects/project_03.md

     - `DWARF`
     - `PINE_TREE`
     - `APPLE_TREE`
+    - `PUMPKIN`
     - `FENCE`
-    This is not an exhaustive list of what you might encounter in the map, you will learn more in Part C,
+    This is not an exhaustive list of what you might encounter in the map.
+    You will learn more about it in Part C.
 * `int dwarf.name()` - returns the name of the dwarf, for convenience, it is an integer number (0, 1, 2, ...) uniquely identifying the dwarf,
 * `int dwarf.lumber()` - returns the current amount of lumber the dwarves have.